ibm-cloud-docs/vpc/security-groups.md

 For more information about setting up security group rules using the CLI, see the [Command list cheat sheet](/docs/vpc?topic=vpc-configuring-the-security-group&interface=cli#command-list-cheat-sheet).
 For more information about setting up security group rules using the API, see [Setting up the security group for your virtual server instance by using the API](/docs/vpc?topic=vpc-configuring-the-security-group&interface=api#sg-using-api).

-## Limitations
-{: #limitations-security-groups}

-* ESP protocol is currently not supported on gen3 profiles.
-You can configure ESP protocol using the API on gen2.
-However, to avoid confusion between profiles, ESP protocol is not shown in the UI options.
-Support for ESP protocol on gen3 profiles is planned to be available in the future.

 ## Getting started
 {: #sg-getting-started}